sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

    3 │ missing           3
 ```

-Sometimes one needs to create a data set whose variable names are not valid Julia identifiers.
+Sometimes one needs to create a data set whose column names are not valid Julia identifiers.
-In such a case the following form where variable names are passed as strings, and `=` is replaced by `=>` is handy:
+In such a case the following form where column names are passed as strings, and `=` is replaced by `=>` is handy:

 ```jldoctest
 julia> Dataset("customer age" => [15, 20, 25],